Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20181028.md

 ### Other Comments:

 * _Any other relevant information to help us to manage the project and keep our customer informed and happy._
+  * The upcoming week is the beginning of Sprint 4 (out of 5).
+We've made great progress so far, now it's time to start wrapping it up and finishing things off.